 At the June 2023 conference, we will offer one-on-one pitches for both virtual and in-person registrants.
 In-person registrants will have the option of attending a query-letter critique group with an agent or editor:

 One-on-one pitches.
-While supply lasts, attendees may register for a maximum of three pitches.
+While supply lasts, attendees may register for a maximum of two pitches.
 Authors should have complete or near-complete manuscripts.
 Pitch sessions run from 8-10 minutes.

 ABOUT QUERY-LETTER CRITIQUES